Description

 Edibility: Unknown, but the similarity to edulis variations is a very good sign.

-Science Notes: Whole genome testing results have thrown the name of this mushroom into dispute.
-Strict adherence to the rules (despite an obvious human error) would require a merger of the well known B. regineus into this species into the extraordinarily rare B. mottiae, with the B. mottiae finds getting a brand new name.
+Science Notes: This site has a good article on edulis-kin whole genome testing (a particularly good one if you want to delve into this species) that discusses how recent work has thrown the name of this mushroom into dispute.
+Strict adherence to the rules (despite an obvious human error) would require a merger of the well known B. regineus into this species name, with the extraordinarily rare species people have always called B. mottiae getting a brand new name.
 This site will refrain from such chaotic and confusing changes until absolutely necessary.
+Again, see the article for details.

 CHEMICAL TESTS: